shikha1108/notes/java.md

 It doesn't support multiple inheritance.
 It can have final, non-final, static and non-static variables.
 And class memeber like private or porteted.
 It can extend another java class and implement multiple java interfaces.
+An abstract class can be extended using keyword extends.
 For example, sending SMS where you type the text and send the message.
 You don't know the internal processing about the message delivery.

 ### Interface
 It can have only abstract methods.
 Since Java 8, it can have default and static methods also.
 It can support multiple Inherritance.
 It has only static and final variables.
+It can be implemneted using keyword implements.
+Members of a Java interface are public by default.
 ```java
 public interface Drawable{
 void draw();